Wednesday, July 1, 2015

 🚗2015 ~Tuesday, June 30, Day Trip to Loretta Lynn's Ranch in Hurricane Mills, Tennessee

-We traveled up 43 Highway to St Joe, Tennessee we turned left onto Iron City Road 227/326 turned right onto Old Railroad Bed Road to Highway 13, we traveled couple miles North on Natchez Traces.
-We got off the Trace in Collingwood, taking highway 13 to Waynesboro.
+We traveled up Highway 43 to St. Joe, Tennessee.
+We turned left onto Iron City Road 227/326, turned right onto Old Railroad Bed Road to Highway 13, and traveled a couple of miles North on Natchez Traces.
+We got off the Trace in Collingwood and took Highway 13 to Waynesboro.

-In Waynesboro we stayed on highway 13/Waynesboro Highway, we traveled through Smith Hill, Linen, (Squirrels Hollow Drive), Lobelville, Lobelville Highway, crossing into Perry County Buffalo.
-We stopped to use the restrooms and fill up with gas at Pilot, the price of gas $2.49 per gallon, we had just crossed I-40 the interstate between Memphis and Nashville Tennessee.
+In Waynesboro, we stayed on Highway 13/Waynesboro.
+We traveled through Smith Hill, Linen (Squirrels Hollow Drive), Lobelville, Lobelville Highway, and Buffalo, crossing into Perry County.
+We stopped to use the restrooms and fill up with gas at Pilot.
+The price was $2.49 per gallon.
+We had just crossed I-40, the interstate between Memphis and Nashville, Tennessee.

 Arby's, Cinnabon at Pilot in Buffalo